 It is a light-hearted attempt to capture some of the historical recipes that have been created by the author to support museum events.

 “Sherborne Draper, the Sherborne Drapery and Outfitting Stores” by our former chairman Barry Brock is a fascinating history of the building which is now home to the Melbury Gallery, the Pear Tree and Barker Dry Cleaning & Laundry.
 It embraces Mrs. Beeton, the Epsom racecourse and the 1940 Sherborne bombing raid.

-Titles in course of preparation include the story behind Sherborne’s newspapers; a history of William Seymour & Co; and a series of three pub walks which can be made from the Museum.
+Titles in course of preparation include the story behind Sherborne’s newspapers; a history of William Seymour & Co; and the history of the Museum itself.

 Explore our site